erhsparks/app_academy_prepwork/w3/w3d3/exercises/battleship.md

 - A `Board` class with an underlying `grid` (a two-dimensional Array), where each element in a row represents a ship, open water, or a space that has already been attacked.
-Useful methods:
+I used the symbol `:s` to represent an undamaged ship (or ship segment), `nil` for empty space, and `:x` to represent a destroyed space.
+Useful Board methods:
   - `Board#display`: prints the board, with marks on any spaces that have been fired upon.
   - `Board#count`: returns the number of valid targets (ships) remaining